 Unique Dining Experiences for Adults in Orlando

 Looking for fun restaurants in Orlando for adults?
 We boast a bustling food scene featuring top celebrity chefs, acclaimed local eateries, food festivals and tours, and diverse neighborhood markets.
 They’re all waiting for you to grab a seat at the table — particularly at these heavily visited dining districts.
 Don’t forget about our world-famous foodie festivals, either, including those in the fall and spring!

-Walt Disney World® Resort’s walkable dining, shopping and entertainment destination has the highest concentration of celebrity-owned restaurants in the area, including Iron Chef Masaharu Morimoto’s Morimoto Asia, Art Smith’s Homecomin’ Florida Kitchen, and José Andrés’ JALEO, among others, with more still to come.
+Walt Disney World® Resort’s walkable dining, shopping and entertainment destination has the highest concentration of celebrity-owned restaurants in the area, including José Andrés’ JALEO, Iron Chef Masaharu Morimoto’s Morimoto Asia, Art Smith’s Homecomin’ Florida Kitchen, Rick Bayless’ Frontera Cocina, Wolfgang Puck Bar & Grill, and others, with more still to come.
 Plus, Guy Fieri created a line of burgers and sandwiches for Planet Hollywood, on top of his own Chicken Guy! quick-service eatery.
 Even without celebrity attachments, foodie destinations like The Edison, STK, Paddlefish and Paradiso 37 deserve your attention.

 International Drive Area

 As the name implies, world flavors can be found on and near International Drive.
 For Cuban fare, try Cuba Libre Restaurant & Rum Bar at Pointe Orlando, while authentic Mexican cuisine can be found at Uncle Julio’s.
 Hungry for Indian?
 Hit up Tabla Restaurant.
 Italian?
 Vincenzo Cucina Italiana.
 Brazilian?
 Pointe Orlando’s Rodizio Grill.
 If you like some entertainment with your meal, join the fun at Sleuths Mystery Dinner Show or the Outta Control Magic Comedy Dinner Show.
 You can also catch live music while you dine at Tin Roof and Blake Shelton’s all-new Ole Red at ICON Park®, as well as B.B.
 King’s Blues Club and Lafayette’s at Pointe Orlando.

 Just minutes from International Drive on Sand Lake Road, you can experience a grouping of some of Orlando’s most delicious dining.
 Standouts include Roy Yamaguchi’s Roy’s Restaurant, Christini’s Ristorante Italiano, Dragonfly — Robata Grill & Sushi, Eddie V’s Prime Seafood, Fleming’s Prime Steakhouse & Wine Bar, Ocean Prime, The H Cuisine, Seasons 52 and Vines Grill & Wine Bar.